arkohut/memos/README.md

 #### 1. Model Selection

-Memos uses embedding models to extract semantic information and build vector indices.
+Pensieve uses embedding models to extract semantic information and build vector indices.
 Therefore, choosing an appropriate embedding model is crucial.
 Depending on the user's primary language, different embedding models should be selected.

 - For Chinese scenarios, you can use the [jinaai/jina-embeddings-v2-base-zh](https://huggingface.co/jinaai/jina-embeddings-v2-base-zh) model.
 - For English scenarios, you can use the [jinaai/jina-embeddings-v2-base-en](https://huggingface.co/jinaai/jina-embeddings-v2-base-en) model.